springfox/springfox/transitioning-to-v2.md

     @ApiModelProperty(dataType = "ReplaceWith")
     public Original getAnotherOriginal() { ... }
  ```

+### Extensibility
+The library provides a variety of extensibility hooks to enrich/ augment the schema and service models

+- For enriching models and properties
+####TODO
+- For enriching services models
+####TODO

 ### Example application
 For an example for porting a 1.0.2 application to a 2.0.x application (in progress) take a look [at this branch](https://github.com/adrianbk/swagger-springmvc-demo/tree/feature/2.0-showcase) in the demo application.